Our Guide to Parking in Whitby

 Most of the parking meters still take coins, so have some spare change with you.

-If you are staying with us at the Riviera Guesthouse, you will be offered a Council-issued parking scratch card which is £2 and last up to 4 days.
+If you are staying with us at the Riviera Guesthouse, you will be offered a Council-issued parking scratch card which has a small fee and last up to 4 days.